 Snow is in the forecast for New Jersey.
 In the meantime, the air is icy cold, and it’s a little foggy when I look out my window.
 The house is chilly.
 The air is dry.
 My hands are dry.
+My feet are dry.
 The trees are bare.
 These are the times when the blues set in.
 The winter blues.

 Add color to your life.